locustcloud/locustcloud.github.io/README.md

 Your results should be something like this (the mock intentionally has some concurrency issues, so you'll get steadily rising response times as the load increases):

 ![Locust Cloud](screenshot.png)

+Note: Don't use the `--mock-server` option when you are doing normal load tests.
+It is only meant as an example and serves no other purpose.

 ### Passing options to Locust